UCSolarCarTeam/Recruit-Resources/SetupScript/README.md

 ##Dependencies
 - Qt 5.5
   * This is the framework that the team uses for most projects.
+    Using a script to install doesn't link to applications.
+To install Qt, go to https://www.qt.io/download and download the opensource version.
+During installation,you only need to install Qt 5.5, Desktop gcc 64-bit and the tools.

 - QwtPlot in /usr/local/
   * Provides lots of GUI Components that can be used for plotting graphs, etc.